nikclayton/powercoders.org/site/content/city/zuerich.md

 text: >-
   <h4 class="center">Powercoders will return to Zurich in fall 2019 as a digital
   learning hub for refugees in German-speaking Switzerland. </h4>

-  **SUPPORT US**

-  We are looking for a location in Zurich from August 2019:

-  * Centrally located (max.
-15min from HB)

-  * One Classroom (20 students, squared layout, friendly)

-  * Ideally break room and meeting room, and in proximity to the social/tech community

-  Do you have any advice or contacts for us?
-Please let us know.
 events: []
 apply_as:
   - header: Participant